-Have faith in someone like me; an identical twin who is compared to at every coffee shop, at every family get together, and at every social gathering.
+Do not compare yourself to others.
+Take it from me; an identical twin who is compared to at every coffee shop, family get-together, and social gathering.
 To an extent it’s nature, twins are undeniable comparable.
 I majored in International Relations, her in International Business.
 I play defense on the soccer field, she plays offense.
 Not to mention the frequent:

 “Who is taller?”

 “I’ll just call you by your last name, so I don’t confuse you”

 As someone who could have easily fallen into the trap of comparing myself to my twin and my peers, I’m here to tell you why you shouldn’t.
 Before I outline why comparisons should be avoided, I’d like to mention that they are ok in moderation.
 Some people find motivation in comparisons, and others find reassurance.
 What becomes unhealthy is comparing yourself to extremes, or comparing yourself in a negative state.
 Sometimes we jump to compare when we see someone around us succeeding or when we see ourselves failing.
 It’s inevitable, but these five points are here to help you when you fall into the comparisons trap.

 Comparisons are inevitable.
 Of course, it will cross your mind that your best friend has the dream job or that your cousin has moved abroad for work, but pondering on these comparisons won’t save you any time or sense of mind.
 Invest this valuable time in your work, your relationships, and your goals, rather than wasting time dwelling on what you have not yet achieved, or who you have not yet become.
 When you fall into this dangerous trap, the only time and energy you are wasting are your own.

 You cannot control where the wind blows, just as you cannot control what the people around you do, say, or become.
 The only bit of control you have is over yourself, so focus on the world around you, but focus more on your contribution to the world.